jdeans289/icg2/docs/Documentation-Home.md

 ## Memory Manager

-The Memory Manager here is meant to conform to the interface of the current Trick memory manager as closely as possible.
+The `MemoryManager` here is meant to conform to the interface of the current Trick memory manager as closely as possible.

 The interface for declaring a variable is as follows: